EMANG-KAUST/C-SCSA/README.md

 [![Discord](https://img.shields.io/badge/paper-ArXiv-blueviolet)](https://arxiv.org/abs/1908.07758)

 ## Running the project code
 The original source is developed in Matlab 2016.
 An equaling or higher version is recommended.
-Download the folder to your local Matlab directory and include all folders and subfolders in the project.
+Download the project to your local Matlab directory and include all folders and subfolders in the project.

 ### Signal generation
 There are different types of signals you can generate, including: